 |Modes of operation||AM, SSB||AM, FM, SSB, CW, digital|

 Can ham radio be used as a CB radio?

 Generally, the answer is no. CB radios come out-of-the-box with a specific product certifications, and you are not permitted to modify the power output or any internal components of the radio.
 If a licensed amateur radio operator wanted to speak on a CB frequency range, the operator would need to use a CB radio.

 That said, amateur radio can be used in many applications where people currently use CB radios.
 For example, some road rally organizers use CB radios to communicate during a rally.
 Amateur radio could also be used for this type of communication, and has the advantage of greater range, but you need to be licensed to use a ham radio in this situation.

 CB Radio and amateur radio are not the only two person radio services available!
 Two additional radio services you might consider are:

 Family Radio Service (FRS)

-The Family Radio Service (FRS) is a Citizen Band service for family during group outings.
-A license is not required to operate an FRS radio, and the service operates on the same 22 channels as GMRS, but the radios are limited to 2 W output power (only 0.5 W on some channels), and the radios cannot have a detachable antenna.
-As you can imagine, with these technical limitations, the range of FRS radios is also limited.
-A maximum range of 1 mile is common.
+The Family Radio Service (FRS) is a service for individuals as well as businesses.
+A license is not required to operate an FRS radio, and the service operates on 22 channels also used by GMRS, but the radios are limited to 2 watts output power on 462-MHz channels and 0.5 watts on 467-MHz channels.
+Also, the radios cannot have a detachable antenna.
+As you can imagine, with these technical limitations, the range of FRS radios is limited and a maximum range of 1 mile is common.

 The FCC rules for the Citizens Band Radio Service, General Mobile Radio Service, and Family Radio Service are located in 47 C.F.R.
 Part 95.